Tips for backing up your information (ITSAP.40.002)

 Onsite storage

-Removable storage media (e.g. tapes, CDs, DVDs, USB flash drives, and external hard drives) is convenient and relatively inexpensive.
-However, this media and your data must be protected against damage, theft, and loss.
+Removable storage media is convenient and relatively inexpensive.
+That said, this media and your data must be protected against damage, theft, and loss.
+The media should be removed from your device after the backup has occurred to safeguard it from any attacks on your network.
+Examples of removable storage media include:

-Network-attached storage (NAS) devices connect directly to your network and enable users whose devices aren’t connected directly to removable storage media to access the stored data.
-However, ransomware can attack NAS devices and affect your backups.
+Network-attached storage (NAS) devices connect directly to your network and allow authorized users to access the stored data via your network versus a direct connection to the media itself.
+However, threat actors can attack NAS devices, or ransomware can spread to the NAS, and compromise your backups.

-Regardless of the type of storage devices you use, you need to ensure you protect them, and the data contained on them, with other security controls, such as encryption, malware scans, and proper sanitization or disposal.
+Regardless of the type of storage devices you use, you need to ensure you protect them and the data contained on them.
+The storage device should have security controls, such as:

 Offsite storage

-If you plan to contract a vendor for offsite storage, make sure that they have security measures, incident management processes, and a disaster recovery plan in place.
+If you plan to contract a vendor for offsite storage, make sure that they have the following:

 Cloud-based storage

 Cloud-based storage can be beneficial in many ways.
 Having a service provider take care of your backups frees up resources for your organization.
-You can benefit from the expertise of the cloud service provider; many service provides offer enhanced security features that you might not have in-house.
+You can also benefit from the expertise of the cloud service provider.
+Many providers offer enhanced security features that you might not have in-house.

 Note that your organization is always legally responsible for protecting its data.
 You should ensure that the service provider you select can support your security requirements with proper safeguards.